halleypontes/academic_website2024/README.md

 ---

-## 📚 About This Repository
+## 📚 About my repository

-Welcome to the official repository for our academic website!
-Here, you will find all the resources, documentation, and code necessary to replicate the website.
+Welcome to the new repository of my new academic website!
+Here, you will find all the resources, documentation, and code necessary to replicate the website if you wish.

 ## 🌟 The integrated [**Hugo Blox**](https://hugoblox.com) website builder and CMS makes it easy to create a beautiful website for free.
 Edit your site in the CMS (or your favorite editor), generate it with [Hugo](https://github.com/gohugoio/hugo), and deploy with GitHub or Netlify.
 Customize anything on your site with widgets, light/dark themes, and language packs.